equinor/flownet/docs/configuration_file.rst

 The scheme parameter decides how many equilibration regions to generate as input to Flow.
 There are three options.
 With **scheme: global** the model will only have one
-equilibration region, and applied to all flow tubes in the model.
+equilibration region and applied to all flow tubes in the model.
 With **scheme: individual** all flow tubes in the model will act as its own equilibration region.
-With **scheme: regions_from_sim** FlowNet will extract the EQLNUM regions from the input model provided, and assign equilibraion regions to all flow tubes accordingly.
+With **scheme: regions_from_sim** FlowNet will extract the EQLNUM regions from the input model provided and assign equilibraion regions to all flow tubes accordingly.
 The default value is global.